 A Series of Reviews: Some of The Greatest Software Available For Your Mac

 Who doesn’t love great software?
-I wanted to write these reviews for two reasons: (a) I love to brag on the things I use and love, and (b) hopefully you’ll find something you can spend your lunch money on.
+I wanted to write these reviews for two reasons: (a) I love to brag on the things I use and enjoy, and (b) perhaps you’ll find something you can spend your lunch money on.

 1. NetNewsWire - Arguably the best desktop feed reader on the planet.